alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       You can either use the component classes (found in Blueprints/Weather_Effects/Components) directly in your own actor classes, or you can use the included actor classes which contain one of these components (found in Blueprints/Weather_Effects).

+      **

       Weather Mask Brush

        The Weather Mask Brush will draw a simple shape or a painted texture, selectable using the variable "Brush".
 The brush actor can also be scaled non-uniformly and rotated on the Z axis.
-Because the system works by drawing these shapes into a single render target, the shapes are always projected straight up and down on the Z axis.
+Because the system works by drawing these shapes into a render target, the shapes are always projected straight up and down on the Z axis.

       You can adjust how much each brush affects snow or wetness with the variables "Mask Wetness" and "Mask Snow/Dust".
 There is also an option, called "Cancel Masks Above".
 This affects the entire rectangle the brush occupies, disabling any brush masking above the height of the actor.